 Table 6.
-Measurement of Potontial Link ago Aroos within the CLAC Perion Table 0.
-Measurement of Fotential Link age Areas within the GLAC Region
+Measurement of Potential Linkage Areas within the GLAC Region

-Linear Feet Acres 1,585,000 36,010
+Linear Feet Acres 1,585,000 36,000

 It should be noted that 1,000 feet is a minimum width for a linkage and some of the targeted lands are within open space or public ownership.
 While it is recognized that this may not provide for an accurate measurement of habitat needs, it is a starting point for providing protection to the region's aquatic habitat systems.